 The Washington Gas system is part of a vast nationwide network of mostly underground pipelines that deliver natural gas.
-The company operates a relatively small segment of Department of Transportation (DOT) - regulated transmission pipelines - approximately 170 miles - and thousands of miles of distribution pipelines.
+The company operates a relatively small segment of Department of Transportation (DOT) - regulated transmission pipelines - approximately 180 miles - and thousands of miles of distribution pipelines.

-Typically, transmission pipelines carry natural gas at higher pressures from "gate stations," where gas enters the pipeline system, to "regulator stations," where pressure is further reduced for distribution to customers.
+Typically, transmission pipelines carry natural gas at higher pressures from "gate stations," where gas enters the pipeline system, to "regulator stations," where pressure is reduced for distribution to customers.
 Pipeline markers indicate the presence (but not the exact location or depth) of transmission pipelines in underground rights-of-way.
-Pipeline markers identify the type of fuel being transported; the name of the pipeline operator; and 24-hour, toll-free phone numbers to call in the event of an emergency.
+Orange pipeline markers identify the type of fuel being transported; the name of the pipeline operator; and 24-hour, toll-free phone numbers to call in the event of an emergency.
 Nearly one-half of Washington Gas' transmission pipelines are in High Consequence Areas (HCAs), where the potential failure of a pipeline could have significant impact on people or property.

-Distribution pipelines, like transmission pipelines, can have an impact on people and property if damaged by digging or excavating.
-The majority of underground distribution pipelines are generally not marked aboveground, so it is critical to call 811 to have the lines located before you begin any digging, gardening or excavating.
+Distribution pipelines deliver natural gas directly to customers and, like transmission pipelines, can have an impact on people and property if damaged by digging or excavating.
+The majority of underground distribution pipelines are generally not marked aboveground, so it is critical to call St to have the lines located before you begin any digging, gardening or excavating.
 This service is free.

 Washington Gas policy prohibits building an enclosed structure over a natural gas line.
-If you have an enclosed structure over your gas line, or believe you do, please contact us at 703.750.4360.
+If you have an enclosed structure over your gas line, or believe you do, please contact us at 703-750-4360.
 Additionally, it is very important to keep the area around your gas meter clear of all objects, including mulch, construction debris or other flammable materials that could create a fire hazard.

-For more information, contact our DamagePrevention Hotline at \$800.428.5364 with your questions and contact information.
+For more information, contact our Damage Prevention Hotline at 800-428-5364 with your questions and contact information.
 A Washington Gas representative will return your call.